Are you thinking about stopping in for a service? Here are some helpful tips on what to expect:

 Our Worship Style

 Our entire worship service is printed in a handout.
 No need for multiple books, finding pages or anything like that.
 We try to make it as simple as possible to participate.
 Participation is strongly encouraged but not required.
 There are many different ways to worship and you are welcome to worship as you wish.
 While some services include praise bands and utilize TV screens, ours do not.
 Our services are more traditional mainly using an organ or keyboard with an occasional string instrument or trumpet.

-Due to COVID restrictions, the congregation can sing only if the service is held outside.
 At our 10 a.m Sunday morning service we always have at least one vocalist to lead singing.
 While we are not professional singers, the congregation loves to make a joyful noise to the Lord!
 (LOL)